Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Mr. PHAM VAN NHAN (65 years old, Ninh Binh province):

-Flexible for patients who cannot travel far
+Flexible options for patients who are unable to travel long distances.

 Người bệnh mạn tính lấy thuốc 2 tháng/lần, có phải lợi đôi đường?- Ảnh 3.